microsoft/ignite-learning-paths-training-data/data30/demos/README.md

     ![Adding a Source to a Mapping Data Flow in Azure Data Factory](/demos/Linked_Image_Files/M07-E03-T02-img01.png)

     * If your dataset is pointing at a folder with other files, you may need to create another dataset or utilize parameterization to make sure only the moviesDB.csv file is read
     * If you have not imported your schema in your ADLS, but have already ingested your data, go to the dataset's 'Schema' tab and click 'Import schema' so that your data flow knows the schema projection.

     Once your debug cluster is warmed up, verify your data is loaded correctly via the Data Preview tab.
 Once you click the refresh button, Mapping Data Flow will show calculate a snapshot of what your data looks like when it is at each transformation.

+1. Click on Source Options
+1. Click on Projection
+1. Click on Import Schema

 ### Task 3: Using Mapping Data Flow transformation